Gnesmith21/plinq/README.md

                 ->Select('Name')
                 ->ToArray();

 As you can see now you can compoenize your data access.
-If you wanted to join all the Foo examples to Bar exaples you can write something like this as well:
+If you wanted to join all the Foo examples to Bar examples you can write something like this as well:

     $foos = Example
                 ::As('e')